 Obviously the easiest thing to do is to stay in Edinburgh itself.
 Prices will be high so think well in advance.
 If you are staying or living anywhere nearby it’s fairly easy to get to and from Edinburgh New Years Eve.
 If you are coming from further afield, the Ingliston Park and Ride is a good option but there are other Park and Ride’s around the city that might be useful for you.
 The trams and other public transport are free after midnight so this is a useful option.
 Having said that also bear in mind that there are lots of road closures and restrictions so leave yourself plenty of time to travel both into and out of Edinburgh on New Year’s Eve.

-One of my favourite things about Edinburgh over the festive period is its really awesome Christmas Market.
+One of my favourite things about over the festive period is Edinburgh Christmas Market.
 I currently live in the German city of Cologne so I pride myself on knowing a thing or two about Christmas Markets.
 You can check out my guide to the Cologne Christmas Markets if you are interested to check out my Gluhwein drinking credentials.
-Anyway, the one in Edinburgh is a top notch.
+Anyway, the Edinburgh Christmas Market is top notch.
 There’s loads of great food and drink to enjoy plus loads of rides and other stuff to do.
 One useful thing to know is that if you have tickets to the Street Party in Edinburgh New Years Eve then you can spend as much time as you like on the market.

 Edinburgh New Years Eve Entertainment